Annual Staff Salary Ranges

 Each structure consists of ten (10) pay grades into which similarly functioning jobs are placed.
-Within each structure are Annual and Hourly charts.
-The assignment of each chart is determined by:
+Within each structure, there are annual and hourly charts.
+Each chart's assignment is based on:

 These charts are not interchangeable.
-To determine the annual salary for non-exempt/hourly positions, the formula is:
+To determine the annual salary for non-exempt or hourly positions, the formula is:

-- Multiply the number for annual hours x hourly salary
+- Multiply the number for annual hours by the hourly salary

-- Example: If you work 37.5-hour workweeks, multiple 1950 by your hourly rate = annual salary.
-If you work 40.0-hour workweeks the hourly salary would be multiplied by 2080 to get the annual salary.
+Example: If you work 37.5-hour workweeks, multiply 1950 by your hourly rate to get your annual salary.
+If you work 40.0-hour workweeks, multiply your hourly wage by 2080 to get your annual salary.

 We are pleased to announce that, effective October 1, 2021, the minimum wage for all staff will increase from the current $10.82 per hour to $15 per hour.